Joe Eszterhas: Personal life

 Eszterhás was born in Csákánydoroszló, a village in Hungary, to Roman Catholic parents Mária (née Bíró) and István Eszterhás.
 He was born during World War II, and lived as a child in a refugee camp in Allied-occupied Austria.
 The family later moved to the United States, living first in Pittsburgh before settling in Cleveland in 1950, where Eszterhas was raised.
 He attended Ohio University.
 He decided to pursue writing as a career after winning a competition in 1966 sponsored by the William Randolph Hearst Foundation.
 The prize was awarded at the White House by then-Vice President Hubert Humphrey.

-When Eszterhas was 45, he learned that his father had concealed his World War II collaboration in Hungary's Arrow Cross Party government after the German occupation of Hungary and that he had "organized book burnings and had produced anti-Semitic propaganda."^{p.201} Eszterhas later described his father's anti-Semitic pamphlets as "like the Hungarian version of Mein Kampf."
+When Eszterhas was 45, he learned that his father had concealed his World War II collaboration in Hungary's Arrow Cross Party government after the German occupation of Hungary and that he had "organized book burnings and had produced anti-Semitic propaganda."^{p.201} Eszterhas later described his father's antisemitic pamphlets as "like the Hungarian version of Mein Kampf."
 After this discovery, he cut his father out of his life entirely, never reconciling before his father's death in 2001.
 He paid for his father's care in later years but was not present at his death, saying in 2024 that "There are moments these many years later that I deeply regret that, and other moments that I'm proud of myself for not going".

 Eszterhas had a daughter in 1967 who was put up for adoption at birth.
 They reunited in 1996.
 Eszterhas had two children with his first wife, Gerri Javor.
 The couple divorced in 1994 after nearly 24 years of marriage.
 That year, he married Naomi Baka, an Ohio native, and they had four sons.
 As of 2022, Eszterhas lives in the Cleveland suburb of Bainbridge Township, Ohio.
 After previously living in Malibu, California, he and his wife moved to Bainbridge in 2001, as they felt it provided a better environment to raise their children in.
 During his first marriage, he was a resident of Tiburon, California.

 Political views

 Eszterhas has described himself as an "independent centrist", whose votes for president have included Democrats Bill Clinton and Barack Obama, Independent Ross Perot, and Republicans George W. Bush and Donald Trump.
-He is a supporter of Hungarian prime minister Viktor Orbán.
+He supported the prime minister of Hungary Viktor Orbán.
 He has described himself as a staunch supporter of Israel.